TheRedParty/prema/README.md

 **Front-end prototype — complete.**

-The full intended user experience is working as a demo at [carino.red](https://carino.red).
+The full intended user experience.
 All features listed below are functional in the front-end.
 Backend, database, and real auth are planned next.

 ---